abevoelker/blog/_posts/2018-01-18-why-im-switching-from-aws-to-gcp-for-new-personal-projects.md

 ### Error notifications

 In addition to logging, [Stackdriver also does error reporting](https://cloud.google.com/error-reporting/).
-It varies by language runtime<a href="#footnote-5"><sup>5</sup></a>, but for Ruby there is a gem which will catch runtime errors and forward them to the error reporting service.
+Support varies by language,<a href="#footnote-5"><sup>5</sup></a> but for Ruby there is a gem which will catch runtime errors and forward them to the error reporting service.
 You then receive emails when a new error occurs.
 Here's an example:

 [![Screenshot of an example Stackdriver Error Reporting email notification](/images/why-im-switching-from-aws-to-gcp-for-new-personal-projects/image11.png)](/images/why-im-switching-from-aws-to-gcp-for-new-personal-projects/image11.png)